What Is Continuous Code Inspection?

 Developers struggle daily with quality issues on source code.
 Managers need a meaningful gauge on the structural quality of the code.
 And it’s important to have insight into overall quality early on — instead of risking issues being detected by customers.

 As Dr. Edwards Deming says, quality should be built into the product from the beginning.
-And that can be done through collaboration — both in coding and in code inspections.
+And that can be done through collaboration — both in coding and in inspections.

 3. Analyze Metrics